bboc/todoist-converter/README.md

 # todoist-converter

-Converter for Todoist CSV templates and projects to Markdown, TaskPaper and OPML, and back from OPML to Todoist CSV.
+Convert Todoist CSV templates and entire Todoist backup TaskPaper, Markdown, or OPML, and convert OPML-Files to Todoist CSV templates.

+Wheter you're ready to move from Todoist to Taskpaper, or if you just want to convert individual projects to opml and back again - e.g. for use in [CarbonFin Outliner](http://carbonfin.com/) or OmniOutliner - todoist-convert has you covered.

 Todoist note attachments are referenced either referenced via URL, or optionally downloaded for Markdown or TaskPaper files.

 ## Setup

-Download the source code or clone the repository, then set it up via
+Download a [release from github](https://github.com/bboc/todoist-converter/releases) or clone the repository, then set it up via

 `python setup.py`